TimAnthonyAlexander/base-api/CONTRIBUTING.md

 ### Performance Considerations

+BaseAPI maintains high performance standards.
+All contributions should:

+- **Maintain performance targets**: <1ms framework overhead, 1,350+ req/s, 0.8MB memory per request
-- Profile your changes to ensure they don't degrade performance
+- **Profile your changes** to ensure they don't degrade performance benchmarks
-- Use appropriate data structures and algorithms
+- **Use appropriate data structures and algorithms** for optimal efficiency
-- Minimize database queries
-- Cache expensive operations when appropriate
+- **Minimize database queries** - leverage the unified caching system when possible
+- **Cache expensive operations** using the multi-driver cache system (Redis/File/Array)
-- Consider memory usage for large datasets
+- **Consider memory usage** for large datasets and implement pagination where appropriate
+- **Test against all database drivers** - MySQL, SQLite, PostgreSQL performance may vary

+Run performance tests using the benchmark suite when making core changes.

 ## Release Process